26 Best Places to Visit in Kandy, Sri Lanka

 St. Paul's Church

 St. Paul's Church, located close to the Temple of the Sacred Tooth Relic, was built during the colonial era for the British troops stationed nearby.
-The neo-gothic Anglican Church is made out of terracotta bricks that have faded into a red-ochre colour over time.
+The Neo-Gothic Anglican Church is made out of terracotta bricks that have faded into a red-ochre colour over time.

-The Church sustained significant damage from the bomb blast in 1998 but was restored.
+The church sustained significant damage from the bomb blast in 1998 but was restored.
 The beautiful stained glass window on the east side of the church, depicting key elements of the religion, was also shattered into fragments from the bomb blast.
 The pieces have been collected carefully and restored to their original condition.

-A white building decorated with statues of elephants, pillars and dragon arches
+A white building decorated with statues of elephants, pillars, and dragon arches

-Admire the Lankathilaka Viharaya, which has a very serene ambiance
+Lankathilaka Viharaya has a very serene ambiance

 Lankathilaka Viharaya

 Another interesting historic place to visit in Udu Nuwara, Kandy, is Lankathilaka Viharaya.
-The 80-feet high temple is built atop an uneven rock called Panhalgala, which overlooks the Hanthana Mountain Range.
+The 80-foot high temple is built atop an uneven rock called Panhalgala, which overlooks the Hanthana Mountain Range.
+Beautifully sculpted arches and walls dominate the white exterior of the temple, in addition to the inscriptions carved into the rock.

 The Buddha Image House, the primary attraction of the temple, houses a giant statue of Buddha in a seated position under a dragon arch.
 The interior walls are adorned with magnificent paintings portraying the lives of Buddha.
+Lankathilaka Viharaya has a very serene ambience, and you can spend some time admiring the surroundings as well.

 A stone temple with white domes and a brick top and trees around